OrangeMintz/PLDTHOMEFIBR-Generate-Default-Password-Guide/README.md

 The following OS can run crunch:

+- Kali
-- Arch Linux
+- Arch
-- Manjaro Linux
+- Manjaro
-- BlackArch Linux
+- BlackArch
 - Deepin
 - Elementary
 - Fedora
 - Linux Mint
 - Parrot Security
 - Ubuntu
-- Void Linux
+- Void
 - etc..

 The following OS are likely to be able to run crunch: